Samsung/tizen-docs/docs/application/web/guides/tau/notepad.md

 This feature is supported in mobile and wearable applications only.

-To create a simple notepad application using the TAU library:
+To create a simple notepad application using the TAU library, follow the steps below:

 1. Generate an application from Tizen Studio.